soaravant/printerApp/lessons.md

 - `components/navigation.tsx` - Used in all pages with navigation
 - `components/role-badge.tsx` - Used in navigation and profile pages
 - `components/searchable-select.tsx` - Used in admin page
-- `components/history-filter.tsx` - Used in printing and lamination pages
 - `components/print-jobs-table.tsx` - Dynamically imported in dashboard
 - `components/lamination-jobs-table.tsx` - Dynamically imported in dashboard
 - `components/usage-chart.tsx` - Dynamically imported in dashboard